Scottie Scheffler

 Subscribe now to instantly reveal our take on this news.

-Scheffler fired a five-under 65 on Sunday to finish in a share of sixth place at the Travelers Championship.
+Scheffler fired a nine-under 63 in the final round to finish in a share of fourth place at the AT&T Pebble Beach Pro-Am.

 ANALYSIS